purvakulkarni15/Metis-installation-on-windows/README.md

    - Drag and drop all the header files from the `GKlib` directory into `include` folder.
    - Copy `GKlib.lib` from `GKlib-build/Release/` into the `lib` folder.

-And just like that, GKlib is tamed and ready to serve!
+And just like that, GKlib is ready to serve!

-### Tame the Beast – Metis
+### Install Metis

 1. Before even thinking about touching CMake, run that `vsgen.bat` file lurking in the Metis directory.
 It’ll prepare some directories that cmake needs.